Control-and-Cyberphysical-Systems/data-usage-dpc-1-norm/README.md

 *Dependencies:* [MPT 3](https://www.mpt3.org/) is required for parametric optimization, and visualization of piecewise affine functions and polytopes.

 ## License
 The source code in this repository is shared under the MIT license.
 See the [LICENSE](./LICENSE) file.

 ## Citing

-Citing information will be added once the paper is publically available.
+Citing information will be added once the paper is publicly available.

+## How to use
+Run `GenerateFigures.m`.
+Doing so will use the same data samples as in the paper.
+To generate similar figures with new datasets, (un)comment the lines indicated in `GenerateFigures.m`.